Join a Community Gardening Initiative

 Get your neighbours gardening

-Use flyers to reach out to cocooners and the senior members of your community who you can’t reach online.
+Use flyers to reach out to the senior members of your community who you can’t reach online.

 3.